DahnM20/ai-flow/README.md

 You'll need to update the REPLICATE_API_KEY in the .env file to use the Replicate Node.
 This API key is used exclusively for fetching model data.

-1. Start the backend server: `cd backend && poetry run python server.py`
+1. Start the server: `cd backend && poetry run python server.py`
 2. Start the ui application: `cd ui && npm start`
 3. Open your browser and navigate to `http://localhost:3000`
 4. Use the drag-and-drop interface to design your AI workflow